Enforcing a Property Settlement Agreement in Arizona

 Enforce Order for Return of Separate Property

 In a similar case, the Court of appeals in the Thorn v.
-Thorn case addressed whether a trial court had the authority to order a spouse to return the sole and separate funds of the other spouse in a divorce decree.
+Thorn case addressed whether a trial court had the authority to order a spouse to return the separate funds of the other spouse in a divorce decree.

 Susan Thorn had signed over to Stuart Thorn about $940,000 of stocks and bonds before the divorce.
 Evidence was conflicting about why she did so; he claimed it was a gift, she claimed it was under duress.
 The divorce court ordered Stuart to return the portfolio or its equivalent to Susan, and Stuart appealed that order.